The Bankrate promise

 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

-More than 6.7 million car accidents occured in the United States in 2019, according to the National Highway Traffic Safety Administration (NHTSA).
-Determining fault in an auto accident can be tricky.
-Drivers often end up in court hashing out the details of their collision.
-Bankrate’s insurance editorial team explains what fault is, how to determine it and what no-fault accidents are.
+There were more than 6.7 million car accidents on the roads and highways in the United States in 2019, according to the National Highway Traffic Safety Administration (NHTSA).
+While common, car accidents can be a major headache, especially when it comes to figuring out who is at fault and how to handle the ensuing damages.
+That’s because determining fault in an auto accident can be tricky.
+If no driver willingly takes responsibility for the accident, the drivers involved in the accident can end up in court to hash out the details of their collision.
+To help you better navigate this process, Bankrate’s insurance editorial team explains below what fault is, how to determine it and what no-fault accidents are.